pdincau/atm.rs/README.md

 ## ATM Kata

-In this project I tried to port Piergiuliano Bossi's [video about Evolutionary Design](https://www.youtube.com/watch?v=C94BmuMi8Bo) in rust.
+In this project I tried to port Piergiuliano Bossi's [video about Evolutionary Design](https://www.youtube.com/watch?v=C94BmuMi8Bo) from Java to Rust.

 The last part of the video (the one about currency) is not complete.